ladjs/superagent/docs/index.md

 # SuperAgent

  Super Agent is light-weight progressive ajax API crafted for flexibility, readability, and a low learning curve after being frustrated with many of the existing request APIs.
+It also works with Node.js!

      request
        .post('/api/pet')